River’s Edge Water Quality Improvement Project

 Share Sufficient support via petition for borrowing bylaw No. 1914 has been received from the residents of the River's Edge Water Service Area on Facebook Share Sufficient support via petition for borrowing bylaw No. 1914 has been received from the residents of the River's Edge Water Service Area on Twitter Share Sufficient support via petition for borrowing bylaw No. 1914 has been received from the residents of the River's Edge Water Service Area on Linkedin Email Sufficient support via petition for borrowing bylaw No. 1914 has been received from the residents of the River's Edge Water Service Area link

 The petition to authorize funding for the River's Edge Water Quality Improvement Project under borrowing bylaw No. 1914 has received sufficient support from residents to move forward.
 This information was presented to the RDN Board at the October 22, 2024 Board meeting.
-To view the Board agenda and minutes, click on the date of the meeting at: rdn.bc.ca/agendas-minutes-videos(External link).
+To view the Board agenda and minutes, click on the date of the meeting at: rdn.bc.ca/agendas-minutes-videos.

 Final approval from the BC Inspector of Municipalities and the RDN Board of Directors is now required for the borrowing bylaw to be officially adopted, at which point construction is expected to begin in 2025.
 The RDN appreciates all feedback and cooperation received from the residents of the River's Edge Water Service Area throughout the petition process.

-Page last updated: 11 Apr 2025, 04:29 PM
+Page last updated: 16 Sep 2025, 02:24 PM